JimboCee/JamesDipaliSocial/README.md

 Github Pages refuses to play Ball, if you wish to view this project please fork the repo and perform an _npm start_ function in terminal.

 Thanks!

+:Architects:

-Architects : J. Cranham, D. Deshpande
+J. Cranham, D. Deshpande